ovh/docs/pages/platform/ai-training/20_GENERAL_capabilities/guide.en-gb.md

 ### Jobs resources are limited to:

 -   A minimum of 1 GPU and a maximum of 4 GPU per job
--   CPU and Memory resources are not customizable
+-   CPU and Memory resources are not customisable
 -   No duration limitation on job execution

 ### Available ports to public network